ksu-hmi/Web-Application-for-Patient-Management/projectroadmap.md

 DONE: Added patient check-in in the Dashboard.
 (Neelam Nosheen)

-insurance and billing to the dashboard
+Done: Insurance and billing added to the dashboard.
+(Humera Asfandiyar)

 DONE: Write a code that retrieves patient information and allows to update patient details